 - 25 participants in the second Master Urban Farmer class, co-sponsored with Ohio State University Extension

 Community gardens enhance the quality of life in many ways by:

 - transform neglected spaces into safe, beautiful gardens where neighborhood engagement brings people of all ages and backgrounds together

 - connect urban dwellers back to the land and nature

 - promoting the creation and use of green space

 Community gardens are safe, beautiful outdoor spaces on public or private lands, where neighbors meet to grow and care for vegetables, flowers and native plant species.
 The gardeners take initiative and responsibility for organizing, maintaining and managing the garden area.
 This participation builds skills and creates positive community development that is widely accessible to a diverse range of people.
-Partnerships between Toledo GROWs, the Metroparks of the Toledo Area, the City of Toledo, and community organizations have already created additional community benefits, through fostering youth employment, volunteer activity, and the restoration of natural areas.
+Partnerships between Toledo Botanical Garden’s Toledo GROWs program, the Metroparks of the Toledo Area, the City of Toledo, and community organizations have created additional community benefits, through fostering youth employment, volunteer activity, and the restoration of natural areas.

 Community gardens have been shown to revitalize areas from neglected spaces characterized by vandalism and illegal activities into places for community programs and celebration.
 This transformation takes place when community gardens engage sustained community involvement by youth, families, seniors, intergenerational, ethnic and multicultural groups.
 There are measurable outcomes that document the success of this collaborative effort.
 At a number of community gardens, for example, litter, vandalism, documented crime, graffiti and negative park use have declined considerably.
 Community gardens increase neighborhood engagement.